 “Working for my dad was an afterthought”

-Growing up as the son of a Hall-of Famer, a five-team All-Star and someone who was named one of the NBA’s Top-50 Greatest Players of All-Time in 1996, a one-way ticket towards working in basketball would typically be a given.
+Growing up as the son of a Hall-of-Famer, a five-time All-Star and someone who was named one of the NBA’s Top-50 Greatest Players of All-Time in 1996, a one-way ticket towards working in basketball would typically be a given.
 However, Unseld never thought he’d chart his own career on the sidelines.

 Unseld played three seasons at Johns Hopkins University in Baltimore after enrolling at the top-notch academic college with plans to go on to graduate school following his undergrad education.
 Unseld Sr. came to him at the last minute just as he was set to graduate and offered him a position working for him with no strings attached.